 Due to the controllability of the power flow over DC interconnections, the determination of a reliability margin does not need to be applied on bidding-zone borders only connected by DC interconnections.
-Therefore, on the borders SE4-PL and DK2-DE/LU no reliability margin is currently applied.
-The methodology described here therefore only applies to the radial-connected AC border DK1-DE/LU.
+Also for the remaining Hansa interconnectors, such as the hybrid interconnector KF CGS (DK2-DE/LU) as well as the AC border DK1-DE/LU currently no reliability margin is applied.

 In general, the cross-border capacity derived for the AC border in CCR Hansa is expressed as an NTC value.
 During the capacity calculation, the CCR Hansa TSOs apply the TRM in order to hedge against risks inherent in the calculation.
 The methodology for the TRM is determined by the CCR Hansa TSOs and reflects the risks that the CCR Hansa TSOs are facing.
-As demanded by Article 22(2) of the CACM Regulation, the presented methodology in particular takes into account:
+As demanded by Article 22(2) of the CACM

+Regulation, the presented methodology in particular takes into account: